Vancouver’s New West Farmers Market is a great market in New Westminster‘s Tipperary Park on Thursdays. It runs from early spring until November.

 The Farmers Market in New Westminster

-Where and When
+Where and When is the Market

-The market sets up in the parking lot in the middle of the park.
+The New West Farmers Market sets up in the parking lot in the middle of the park.
 The entrance is near the corner of Royal Avenue and 4th Street.
 There is on-street parking all around the perimeter of the park including on Royal Avenue, Queens Avenue and 3rd Street.

 The New West Farmers Market is run by a non-profit society that operates to promote the purchasing of locally-grown and environmentally-sustainable goods.
-Vendors from the market also work with Greater Vancouver Food Banks.
+Vendors from the market also work with the Greater Vancouver Food Bank.
 Some of them sell produce to the charity at an especially discounted rate to make fresh produce accessible to those who may not otherwise be able to afford it.

-Tips and Advice
+Tips & Advice

-TIP #1: Don’t forget to take your own reusable shopping bags.
+TIP #2: Don’t forget to take your own reusable shopping bags.